microprediction/precise/LITERATURE.md

 jeremy large [pdf](http://citeseer.ist.psu.edu/viewdoc/download?doi=10.1.1.371.4076&rep=rep1&type=pdf)

 High-frequency realized variance approaches offer great promise for estimating asset prices ’ covariation, but encounter difficulties connected to the Epps effect.
 This paper models the Epps effect in a stochastic volatility setting.
 It adds dependent noise to a factor representation of prices.
 The noise both offsets covariation and describes plausible lags in information transmission.
 Non-synchronous trading, another recognized source of the effect, is not required.
 A resulting estimator of correlations and betas performs well on LSE mid-quote data, lending empirical credence to the approach.

+### Performance Improvements for Risk Balanced Portfolios
+Kanstantsin Kulak

+This paper focuses on the risk balanced portfolio approach.
+It comprises a careful consideration of the techniques that can be used for tactical portfolio tilts in order to improve portfolio performance.
+The emphasis is on usability of these techniques by the majority of investors, regardless of their asset preferences or risk appetite.
+After an overview of the topic, the macroeconomic regimes model is constructed for portfolio tilts.
+Then a topic is switched to assets covariances and correlations - a crucial step in portfolio construction.
+Hidden Markov, regression and ARIMA models are used in an attempt to predict future assets correlation values.
+The results are quantified and analysed